33 Convolutions

 Now, we differentiate \(F_S\) to obtain the PDF \(f_S\). \[\begin{align*} f_S(s) &= \frac{d}{ds} \int_{-\infty}^\infty f_X(x) F_Y(s-x) \, dx \\ &= \int_{-\infty}^\infty f_X(x) \frac{d}{ds} F_Y(s-x) \, dx \\ &= \int_{-\infty}^\infty f_X(x) f_Y(s-x) \, dx. \end{align*}\]

 Now we apply Theorem 33.2 to several examples.
-The first example illustrates how tedious the computations can be in practice.
+The first example is a step towards deriving the sampling distribution of the MLE from Example 30.3.

 When applying Theorem 33.2, we often need to be mindful of the support of the distributions, as the next example illustrates.